Rose Red (miniseries): Intertextuality

 King's teleplay for Rose Red contains references to various characters from his other works: The character of Annie Wheaton is similar to another Stephen King character, Carrie White—the main character from King's first published novel, Carrie.
 As a young girl, Carrie telekinetically dropped stones on her house, and Annie does the same thing at both the beginning and end of Rose Red.
 The epilogue of Carrie contains a brief appearance of a young girl named Annie who, it appears, has the same powers as Carrie.

-The character of Deanna Petrie shares the last name of the young protagonist Mark Petrie of King's 1975 novel 'Salem's Lot.
-Emery Waterman shares a name—and many character traits—with Harold Emery Lauder from The Stand.
-Nick Hardaway shares similarities with Nick Hopewell from The Langoliers, such as his name, the fact that he is British, that he has to constrain Emery's mother when she lost her mind in a similar way that Nick Hopewell constrained Craig Toomey and that he sacrifices himself to save others.

 Rose Red is referred to in King's Black House as one of the places where "slippage" occurs.

-The character Pam has the special power of "The Touch."
-Although the ability is not referred to by this name, it is the same psychic power that the characters Alain Johns and Jake Chambers have in The Dark Tower novels.

 Differences and contradictions

 The companion novel The Diary of Ellen Rimbauer dates the expedition to the Rose Red mansion as having taken place sometime during or before the year 2000.
 But the miniseries states that the present day events that show the expedition happen ten years after 1991, while also showing one of the characters holding a bill with a statement dated in the year 2002.

 The death of John Rimbauer's partner appears differently in the miniseries than in the novel.
 In the novel, John is still spending his time near the mansion, while in the miniseries John is said to have been away in Europe at the time.
 In the novel John's partner Posey gets hit by a popgun accidentally fired by John's son as he falls upon the noose he set around his neck, while in the miniseries John's son only stares as Posey commits suicide.

 The mockumentary Unlocking Rose Red: The Diary of Ellen Rimbauer released to promote both the show and the companion novel states that the actress Deanna Petrie disappeared in 1934 rather than in 1946 as revealed in both the companion novel and the show.